ardunn/dex/README.md

 Keep your tasks as local markdown files and `dex` will tell you how to optimally execute them.

 ![dex](./assets/dex.jpeg)
 ###### Dex Jettster from "*Star Wars: Attack of the Clones*", who helps Obi-wan prioritize his time searching for a poison dart.
-Fortunaely, the commonalities between `dex` and Dex end there.
+Fortunately, the commonalities between `dex` and Dex end there.

 # Is `dex` for me?
 #### Take this quiz.